Say it with me. You are not a Plant Killer.

 Most popular plants being sold to the public are plants that are able to survive in the environment of our homes.
-And they are they are chosen because they are fairly easy to care for.
-Plant sellers want you to succeed.
+And they are chosen because they are fairly easy to care for.
+Plant sellers really want you to succeed.

 If you are about to go out and purchase a new plant, start by reading Where and How to buy Indoor Plants.
 Find out where to find the best houseplants and how to choose the right one for you and your home.

 Succulents are a great choice if you tend to forget to water your plants.
 They are very drought resilient, and easy to care for.